-For the photo below, I went into a local town in the middle of the night with some friends and got one of them to drive through the scene while the rest of us captured their trials with our cameras.
+For the photo below, I went into a local town in the middle of the night with some friends.
+I got one of them to drive through the scene while the rest of us captured their trials with our cameras.

-Reflections are a lot harder to get during the day as they’re dependant on the light in a scene – when you take away all the natural light, you only have to worry about manmade light.
+Reflections are a lot harder to capture during the day as they’re dependent on the light in a scene.
+When you take away the natural light, you only have to worry about manmade light.

-The Moon is one of your only consistent light sources at night, and can produce some very interesting effects.
+The Moon is one of your only consistent light sources at night and can produce some very interesting effects.

-Sky photos at night have a variety of effects available to them, you can include movement in the clouds or more definition in the stars like in the photo below, taken on a 30 second exposure.
+Sky photos at night offer a variety of effects.
+You can include movement in the clouds or more definition in the stars, like in the photo below, taken on a 30 second exposure.